 Heathrow Terminal 3 Arrivals Lounges

-Virgin Atlantic Revivals Lounge – Virgin’s arrivals lounge on the upper level features 18 shower rooms, valet cleaning service, breakfast bar, Clubhouse spa and free WiFi.
+[VIRGIN ATLANTIC][DELTA] – Virgin’s arrivals lounge is on the upper level after T3 arrivals and features 20 shower rooms, valet cleaning service, a la carte breakfast and free WiFi.

 Finally lets turn attention to the airport’s newest terminal…